 The museum property is currently comprised of an Interpretive Center/Museum Store, the three original log cabins, Dorothy’s Discovery Trail, a ¼-mile nature trail, and Birds’ Landing at Dorothy’s, a public birding area.
 As time goes on, those who knew Dorothy are becoming rarer therefore, the museum continues to evolve its interpretive offerings and exhibits so that it can continue to provide new and relevant ways to share Dorothy’s story to the next generation of Northwoods stewards.

-Information on this page was provided by museum archives and the book “Dorothy Molter, The Root Beer Lady,” available for purchase at the museum.
+Information on this page was provided by museum archives and the book “Dorothy Molter, The Root Beer Lady,” available for purchase at the museum or online.